Oil Advances on Production Cap Discussions

 Continue Reading Below

-Saudi Arabia's King Salman and Russian President Vladimir Putin are meeting Thursday to discuss continuing efforts to push up oil prices by limiting output from major producers within and outside of the Organization of the Petroleum Exporting Countries.
+Saudi Arabia's King Salman and Russian President Vladimir Putin met on Thursday to discuss continuing efforts to push up oil prices by limiting output from major producers within and outside of the Organization of the Petroleum Exporting Countries.

 Last month, U.S. oil futures entered a bull market on signs that OPEC cuts were finally having an impact on the global supply glut.
-The Thursday meeting is expected to address keeping Russia on board with the planned cuts, The Wall Street Journal reported, which are currently slated to extend through the first quarter of 2018.
+In the Thursday meeting, the two leaders talked about extending Russia's participation but came to no new agreements, The Wall Street Journal reported.

+The original deal, struck nearly a year ago between OPEC and 10 other non-OPEC countries, was to cut production by 1.8 million barrels a day for six months.
+The agreement was extended in May of this year to continue through the first quarter of 2018, though some analysts have speculated that it may be extended even further.

 "It's back to the media," said Dominick Chirichella, an analyst at the Energy Management Institute.
 "The market's gotten a little more confident that Russia is going to work with OPEC most likely to extend the accord."